volcengine/verl/docs/algo/rollout_corr.md

 This document provides a comprehensive overview of the Rollout Correction implementation in verl.

-**Note on Naming**: This feature is called "Rollout Correction" to reflect the complete functionality: importance sampling (IS) weights, rejection sampling (RS), and veto mechanism.
+**Note on Naming**: This feature is called "Rollout Correction" to reflect the complete functionality: importance sampling (IS) weights and rejection sampling (RS).
 The internal variable `rollout_is_weights` retains its name as it specifically refers to the IS weights component.

 ### BibTeX Citation